Air Fryer Recipe

 Method

-- Wash the courgettes thoroughly.
-Slice them in half lengthwise and scoop out the center seeds to create small boats.
+1. Wash the courgettes well.
+Cut them in half lengthways and scoop out the centre seeds to make little boats.

-- In a medium frying pan, heat olive oil over medium heat.
-Add diced onion and garlic, sauté until softened.
-Stir in chopped mushrooms and cook until they release moisture and start to brown.
-Add chopped walnuts, salt, and pepper, cook for another 3-4 minutes.
-Squeeze lemon juice into the mixture and stir in half of the parsley.
+2. In a medium frying pan, warm the olive oil over a medium heat.
+Add the diced onion and garlic, and sauté until softened.
+Stir in the chopped mushrooms and cook until they give off their moisture and begin to brown.
+Add the chopped walnuts, salt and pepper, then cook for another 3-4 minutes.
+Squeeze in the lemon juice and stir through half of the parsley.

-- Preheat air fryer to 180°C (350°F).
-Fill each courgette boat with the mushroom and walnut mixture.
+3. Preheat the air fryer to 180°C (350°F).
+Spoon the mushroom and walnut mixture into each courgette boat.
 Sprinkle with grated parmesan if using.
-Place in air fryer basket in a single layer.
-Air fry for 12-15 minutes until courgettes are tender and tops are golden brown.
+Arrange in the air fryer basket in a single layer.
+Air fry for 12-15 minutes, until the courgettes are tender and the tops are golden brown.

-- Remove courgettes from air fryer.
-Garnish with leftover parsley and extra lemon juice if desired.
+4. Remove the courgettes from the air fryer.
+Scatter over the remaining parsley and add extra lemon juice if desired.

 Why this works in an air fryer